 A woman’s digestive system is longer than a man’s, and her colon has to share space with her uterus, fallopian tubes, and bladder.
 Her digestive system is also affected by hormonal fluctuations, which can cause fluid retention, bloating, constipation, and slowed digestion.
 The movement of food through her large intestine can take up to 47 hours—14 hours longer than it does in a man.
 Women are also twice as likely to struggle with IBS (irritable bowel syndrome) as men.

 These features mean a woman’s GI symptoms must be assessed and treated differently.
-For instance, it may be a weak pelvic floor, rather than a lack of fiber, that causes chronic constipation.
-Regular exercise, avoiding stress, and reducing sugar and artificial ingredients in the diet can help to reduce your GI symptoms.
+For instance, it may be a weak pelvic floor, rather than a lack of fiber, which causes chronic constipation.
+Regular exercise, avoiding stress and reducing sugar and artificial ingredients in the diet can help to reduce your GI symptoms.

 A Gut-Healthy Diet

-Regardless of gender, a gut-healthy diet is same.
+Regardless of gender, a gut-healthy diet is the same.